Mookie Betts Player Props: Dodgers vs. Rangers

-The Los Angeles Dodgers, including Mookie Betts (.357 batting average in his past 10 games), take on starting pitcher Dane Dunning and the Texas Rangers at Globe Life Field, Saturday at 4:05 PM ET.
+Mookie Betts and his .440 on-base percentage over his past 10 games (59 points higher than his season-long percentage), will be in action for the Los Angeles Dodgers versus the Texas Rangers and Martin Perez on July 23 at 2:35 PM ET.

-He had a one-hit performance in his last game (1-for-4) against the Rangers.
+In his most recent game he had a one-hit performance (1-for-4) against the Rangers.

 Mookie Betts Game Info & Props vs. the Rangers